Be careful when applying ingress QoS policies when they must

 each other, rather than potentially conflicting.

-As noted above, fabric QoS is constrained to a subset of the
+As noted above, fabric QoS is constrained to a

 match criteria that can be used in its class maps.